kylesliva/minecraft-ec2-cloudformation/readme.md

 ## Deployment
    0. (This guide assumes you have a VPC set up.
 You can use any VPC for this, not just the one included.)
+      1. vpc.json includes required SGs for this stack.
+If you would prefer to use a pre-existing VPC, deploy optional-sgs.json and note its stack name for Step 3.
    1. Deploy core.json.
 Supply desired subnet and VPC for resources to be deployed.
 They must match the subnets for the EC2 instance. "minecraft-core" is a good default if you are only deploying one server.
-      1. Note the stack name you enter, it will be important in Step 2.
+      1. Note the stack name you enter, it will be important in Step 3.
       2. Note the public Elastic IP that is created.
 You can find it in the Outputs section after creation.
    2. Create an EC2 key pair and note its name.
       1. [Info on this process here.](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair)